 Why add a new business arm specialising in the “aged care matrix”?

 I am a big believer in responding to what shows up.
 For us, that was the very talented and caring Samantha Geelan, our aged care specialist and senior financial planner.
 She came with the same feelings and frustrations about our industry, as well as a passion for inspiring change.
 Some years ago, determined not to leave the industry she loved but was challenged by, she elected to specialise in aged care, and she has nailed it, building a reputation as a leader and expert in this field.
-She is an Aged Care Accredited Adviser (an accreditation you can only apply for if you are a CFP).
-I absolutely love her tenacity to ensure our aging clients are looked after in a compassionate and empathetic way (whilst giving quality advice).
+She is an Aged Care Accredited Adviser and I absolutely love her tenacity to ensure our aging clients are looked after in a compassionate and empathetic way (whilst giving quality advice).
 She is sought out by aged care facilities and social workers to support their client cases.
 It is the first time in the history of being in the financial planning industry that I know we are truly taking care of our aging clients with expertise advice from a diligent and highly skilled team.

 The biggest concerns of your aged care clients?